 In 1967, Gov. Lurleen B. Wallace appointed eight members to the newly established Troy State College Board of Trustees, removing the institution from the control of the State Board of Education.

-The College of Education consists of the Department of Teacher Education, the Department of Leadership Development and Professional Studies, the Division of Counseling, Rehabilitation and Interpreter Training and the Division of Psychology.
+The College of Education consists of the Department of Teacher Education, the Department of Leadership Development and Professional Studies, the Department of Counseling, Rehabilitation and Interpreter Training and the Department of Psychology.
 Our programs provide a rich environment of professional and clinical expertise to a diverse population of students.

 In 2005, the separately accredited campuses were merged into a single university structure forming Troy University and thus bringing the College of Education together under one administrative body.